 Hugh joined the firm as counsel in 2011.

-Numerous U.S. and non-U.S. banking organizations in all aspects of implementation of, and compliance with, the Volcker Rule.
+Numerous U.S. and non-U.S. banking organizations on implementation of, and compliance with, the Volcker Rule.

 Regular outside counsel to American Bankers Association Securities Association (ABASA) on matters related to regulatory reform initiatives.